SIU Participation in SBIR/STTR Programs (All Campuses)

 Differences between SBIR and STTR

-While the two programs share many similarities, they have some important differences.
+While the two programs share many similarities, to stimulate technological innovation and meet federal R&D needs by supporting small businesses they have some important differences.
 While SBIR is geared to small businesses (SB), STTR grants are only available to SB’s in collaboration with a nonprofit research institution (RI), such as universities and federal laboratories.
 See below for a summary of key differences.

 |